 Maps of the route will be handed out to residents at the annual parade on Dec.
 14. And The Vidette has re-printed the map in this special section.

-The big Friday event is at 6:30 p.m. at the Montesano High School commons with a music review featuring some of the best singers on the Harbor.
+This year’s festival starts Friday evening, Dec.
+12, with Christmas carols and hors d’oeuvres from 6:30 to 8:30 p.m. at the Montesano High School commons.
+It’s a music review featuring some of the best singers on the Harbor.

 JINGLE BELL JOG

 The annual Jingle Bell Jog, a two-mile fun walk or a 10K race starts at 10 a.m. on Saturday, Dec.
 13. Pre-register at Montesano High School at a cost of $20 for adults or $15 for children or go to the event beginning at 8 a.m. for registration and the cost is $25 for adults on site and $17 for children.
 Meet Saturday morning at the corner of Pioneer and Fleet Street.